KhairulIzwan/common_gerobot_application/README.md

 ```

 # About
-A project named as **"Capacity Buildingfor Caregivers and Older Persons in**
+A project named as **"Capacity Building for Caregivers and Older Persons in**
 **Elderly Living Institution for Contactless Deliveries using Indoor Autonomous**
 **Platform”**